-Medical malpractice covers anyone who works in the medical industry, it is not just a standard of care and action applied to doctors it also includes nurses, assistants, anesthesiologists, lab technicians, personnel, and more.
-For example, if you are injured due to the actions of a nurse your malpractice concerns are as valid as those caused by a doctor.
+Medical malpractice covers anyone who works in the medical industry, and it is not just a standard of care and action applied to doctors.
+It also includes nurses, assistants, anesthesiologists, lab technicians, personnel, and more.
+For example, if you are injured due to the actions of a nurse, your malpractice concerns are as valid as those caused by a doctor.

 Examples of Medical Malpractice

 Medical malpractice can cover an assortment of standard and advanced medical procedures involving many aspects of the medical care industry.
 Malpractice can include (but is not limited to) the following:

 - Improperly delaying medical treatment.